The Exact Factorizations of Almost Simple Groups: Abstract

-The main result of the paper presents a classification of exact factorizations of almost simple groups, which has been a long-standing open problem initiated around 1980 by the work of Wiegold-Williamson (1980), and significantly progressed by Liebeck, Praeger and Saxl in 2010.
+This paper presents a classification of exact factorizations of almost simple groups, which has been a long-standing open problem initiated around 1980 by the work of Wiegold-Williamson, and significantly progressed by Liebeck, Praeger and Saxl in 2010.
+The classification is then used to solve problems in bicrossproduct Hopf algebras and permutation groups.

-A by-product theorem of classifying exact factorizations of almost simple groups shows that, if $G=HK$ is a classical group of Lie type and $H,K$ are nonsolvable, then $H$ or $K$ is `almost maximal', with only a couple of exceptions.